akeneo/pim-docs/reference/import_export/product-import.rst

 .. note::

   The import part has been widely re-worked in 1.4.

-  A new system has been introduced, the old system has been deprecated however is kept, both systems are usable in 1.4 but we strongly recommend using the new one.

-  The following documentation is related to this new system.
+Since 1.6, the old import system is deleted; the following documentation is related to this new system.

 Definition of the Job
 ---------------------